Some of us travel to learn.

 Those who travel solo are even more likely to learn about themselves as well as the world as they go.

 Where do you really want to go and why?

 Who are you when no one's looking?

 What do you do with your time when there are no demands on it?

-You can learn the answers to both these questions when traveling solo.
+You can best learn the answers to all these questions when traveling solo.